David Mabuza Biography: Age, Net Worth, Wife, Children, Nicknames, Death, Parents

 • Net worth: R40 million

-David Mabuza, or The Cat, will be 63 years old in 2023.
-He was born on August 25, 1960, in the Transvaal Province, Union of South Africa.
+David Mabuza, aka The Cat, will turn 63 in 2023.
+He was born on 25 August 1960 in Transvaal Province, Union of South Africa.

-He grew up in Brondal, a rural area in Mpumalanga, where his father was a farm worker and his mother was a domestic worker.
+He grew up in Brondal, a rural area in Mpumalanga, where his father was a farm worker and his mother was a maid.

-He attended Khumbula High School, where he became interested in politics and joined the Azania Student Organization (AZASO), a Black Consciousness movement.
+He attended Khumbula High School, where he developed an interest in politics and joined the Azania Students’ Organization (AZASO), a Black Consciousness movement.

-He was also involved in the United Democratic Front (UDF), an anti-apartheid coalition, and the National Education Crisis Committee (NECC), a student-led organization advocating for good education than for black students.
+He also joined the United Democratic Front (UDF), an anti-apartheid coalition, and the National Education Crisis Committee (NECC), a student-led organization fighting for better education for black students.

-Mabuza holds a National Teacher’s Certificate from Mngwenya College of Education in 1985 and a Bachelor of Arts degree from the University of South Africa (UNISA) in 1989.
+Mabuza received her National Teacher’s Certificate from Mngwenya Teachers’ Training College in 1985 and her Bachelor of Arts from the University of South Africa (UNISA) in 1989.

-He served as a teacher and principal at many schools in Mpumalanga.
-In addition, he served as president of the South African Democratic Teachers’ Union (SADTU), an affiliate of the Congress of South African Trade Unions (COSATU), from 1988 to 1991.
+He worked as a teacher and principal in several schools in Mpumalanga.
+He also served as president of the South African Democratic Teachers’ Union (SADTU), an affiliate of the Congress of South African Trade Unions (COSATU), from 1988 to 1991.

 Personal life